ACINQ/eclair/source/index.html.md

 created channel e872f515dc5d8a3d61ccbd2127f33141eaa115807271dcc5c5c727f3eca914d3
 ```

-Open a channel to another lightning node, you must specify the target nodeId and the funding satoshis for the new channel.
+Open a channel to another lightning node.
+You must specify the target **nodeId** and the funding satoshis for the new channel.
 Optionally
-you can send to the remote a _pushMsat_ value and you can specify wether this should be a public or private channel (default is set in the config).
+you can send to the remote a _pushMsat_ value and you can specify whether this should be a public or private channel (default is set in the config).

 You can optionally set the initial routing fees that this channel will use (_feeBaseMsat_ and _feeProportionalMillionths_).